Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Introduction

-Currently, there are two main methods to generate the assistive torque of hip exoskeletons based on hip joint motion data: 1) determining output torque based on assistive torque curve generation and gait phase estimation, and 2) calculating assistive torque according to instantaneous joint moment estimates.
-The former method involves the following steps: a) estimating the gait phase and the assistive torque profile for the entire gait cycle based on the user's historical walking data, and b) generating the assistive torque based on the gait phase and the assistive torque profile \cite{xueAdaptiveOscillatorBasedRobust2019,qianAdaptiveOscillatorBasedAssistive2022,seoAdaptiveOscillatorBasedControl2018a}.
+Currently, there are two main methods to generate the assistive torque of hip exoskeletons based on hip joint motion data: determining output torque based on assistive torque curve generation and gait phase estimation, and calculating assistive torque according to instantaneous joint moment estimates.
+The former method involves the following steps: (a) estimating the gait phase and the assistive torque profile for the entire gait cycle based on the user's historical walking data, and (b) generating the assistive torque based on the gait phase and the assistive torque profile~\cite{xueAdaptiveOscillatorBasedRobust2019,qianAdaptiveOscillatorBasedAssistive2022,seoAdaptiveOscillatorBasedControl2018a, molinaroEstimatingHumanJoint2024}.
 However, this method may exhibit delayed assistive torque when dealing with variable walking gaits, which can hinder the user's movements.
 The other method generates assistive torque directly through a computational model by measuring the kinematic information of the human body \cite{limDelayedOutputFeedback2019,zhangExperimentalComparisonTorque2015,gasparriProportionalJointMomentControl2019}.
 Compared to the first method, the second method calculates assistive torque independent of gait periodicity, allowing it to generate appropriate walking assistance in real-time even with changing gaits.
-Therefore, joint moment estimates-based assistive torque calculation has the potential to become an important computational method for future exoskeleton control.
+Therefore, calculating assistive torque with instantaneous joint moment estimation has the potential to become an important computational method for future exoskeleton control.

-The estimation of hip biomechanical joint moment is most crucial in the instantaneous joint moment estimates-based method.
-However, it remains a significant challenge to estimate hip joint moment based on measurable data from the human body.
-Although some researchers have obtained joint moments by establishing approximate dynamic models \cite{buchananEstimationMuscleForces2005, bisheAdaptiveAnkleExoskeleton2021}, these methods rely on complex sensor equipment such as plantar pressure sensors, which may decrease the stability of the exoskeleton system and reduce user comfort.
+Estimatign the hip biomechanical joint moment accurately is the key foundation to calculate assistive torque instantaneously, but it remains a significant challenge to obtain the estimates based on measurable data from the wearable sensors on the human body.
+Although some researchers have calculated joint moments by establishing approximate dynamic models \cite{buchananEstimationMuscleForces2005, bisheAdaptiveAnkleExoskeleton2021}, these methods rely on complex sensor equipment such as ground reaction force sensors, which increases the system complexity, leading to the instability of the exoskeleton system.
+Besides, extra sensors can be uncomfortable for the users to wear and even hinder their movement.